fridujo/retrokompat/README.md

 This tool will help achieving that verification in the form of a Maven plugin.

+## Compatibility rules

+Compatibility rules can be found here: [Compatibility rules](doc/COMPATIBILITY.md).

+These rules are verified with the help of the [markdown-junit-engine](https://github.com/fridujo/markdown-junit-engine) which allows to verify them through the use of a [custom visitor](core/src/test/java/com/github/fridujo/retrokompat/executabledoc/ExecutableDocVisitor.java).

 ## Usage

 Add the plugin in the **pom.xml** file: